Girl struck by car in downtown Papillion on Tuesday dies

-The 10-year-old girl who was struck by a car in downtown Papillion on Tuesday afternoon has died.
+The 10-year-old girl who was struck by a car in downtown Papillion on Tuesday has died.

+Abby has been described by those who knew her as “sweet, spunky, energetic.”
+She was a student of a form of karate known as Tang Soo Do.

-School officials, providing tips for discussing such news, notified parents Thursday evening so they could address what happened with their children.
-The notice said teachers will share the information with all the students and counselors will be available.
+School officials notified parents Thursday so they could address what happened with their children.
+The district also provided parents with tips on helping children deal with grief.
+The notice said teachers will share the information with students, and crisis counselors will be available.

+“Our goal throughout the day will be to keep the routine as normal as possible,” the district said in announcing the news.

-Abby also has a first-grade brother, Ben, at Trumble Park and an eighth grade brother, Connor, at Papillion Middle School.
+Abby also has a first grade brother, Ben, at Trumble Park and an eighth grade brother, Connor, at Papillion Middle School.
+The family is from Bellevue.
 Abby was hit just before 4 p.m.
-Tuesday at the intersection of Second and Washington Streets (84th Street).
+Tuesday at the intersection of Second and Washington (84th) Streets.

 Police say this is what happened:

-Abby and her 6-year-old brother, Ben, used a crosswalk to cross the four lanes of 84th Street.
+Abby and Ben used a crosswalk to attempt to cross the four lanes of 84th Street.
 They were headed to Sump Memorial Library.
 With a truck stopped in the third lane, Abby stepped into the fourth lane as Ben trailed behind.
-A car coming up on the side of the truck struck her.
+A car coming up on the outside of the truck struck her.

+“This accident has certainly weighed heavily on the Papillion community,” Papillion Police Chief Scott Lyons said.

-The 19-year-old driver of the car that struck Abby stayed at the scene.
+The 19-year-old female driver of the car that struck Abby stayed at the scene, he said.
+Abby’s death remains under investigation by the South Metro Crash Response Team.

 Sign up for World-Herald news alerts